mingchiuli/megalith-micro/README.md

 }
 ```

-It can be upgraded to a stable queue(optional):
+It can be upgraded to a stable queue(if you used rabbitmq):

 ```yml
 megalith: